guybrushthr/sprint1/README.md

-Simple To-Do-List to add tasks and mark them as done.
+Basic To-Do-List to add tasks and mark them as done.

 Based on classes in Typescript
 Tested with jest